U.S. Highway 301

 U.S. 301 represents a heavily traveled alternate route east of Washington between the Governor Nice Bridge over the Potomac River and the city of Bowie.
 The four to six lane surface arterial serves the growing communities of LaPlata, Waldorf, and St. Charles among others between the Virginia state line and junction Interstate 595 & U.S. 50.

-The federal highway merges with the U.S. 50 freeway from Bowie east across the Chesapeake Bay Bridge to Queenstown on the Eastern Shore.
+The U.S. highway merges with the U.S. 50 freeway from Bowie east across the Chesapeake Bay Bridge to Queenstown on the Eastern Shore.
 The freeway includes Interstate 595 between Bowie and Exit 24 at Annapolis.
 The Bay Bridge carries five lanes of travel between Annapolis and Kent Island upon two suspension bridges.
 U.S. 301 and U.S. 50 split at the freeway end in Queenstown.

 North of Queenstown, U.S. 301 follows a four-lane expressway through the Eastern Shore counties of Queen Annes, Kent, and Cecil.
 The expressway features controlled access with a mixture of at-grade intersections and interchanges.
 At present there are no traffic signals along the route to stop motorists.

-U.S. 301 replaced the Maryland 71 corridor between Queenstown and the Delaware state line in 1960.2 The federal route originally continued north from Bowie into Baltimore city via the Maryland 3 corridor.
+U.S. 301 replaced the Maryland 71 corridor between Queenstown and the Delaware state line in 1960.1 It originally continued north from Bowie into Baltimore city via the Maryland 3 corridor.
 The designation switch replaced the need for U.S. 213 on the Eastern Shore and remains as a useful bypass route of the Baltimore metropolitan area for through travelers.
 Despite the through route status, efforts to upgrade U.S. 301 into a full freeway have met stiff opposition from Eastern Shore residents over the years.
 However small changes such as interchange upgrades and controlled access keep the highway from succumbing to sprawl and development.

 U.S. 301 Highway Guides